JuliaRobotics/IncrementalInference.jl/README.md

 This package furthermore forms a cardinal piece of the [Caesar.jl](https://github.com/JuliaRobotics/Caesar.jl) robotics toolkit, including 3D visualization and database interaction, which can serve as a base station for a robotic platform.
 A standalone [Robot Motion Estimate](https://github.com/JuliaRobotics/RoME.jl) package is also available.

-# [TEMPORARY] NOTICE

-Please use stable v0.6.x since master branch is temporarily under construction with the new DistributedFactorGraphs.jl upgrade in progress (May 2019).
-Look out for v0.7.x as the next stable release -- coming soon.

 # Documentation

 Please see the [common Caesar.jl documentation](http://juliarobotics.github.io/Caesar.jl/latest/):